![]() ![]() ![]() ![]() ![]() |

 countenance.
 He got out of the car and tried to shoo it away.
 He managed finally to escape

-the pleading eyes and soft whine to the less threatening atmosphere of the ER.
 He was called out a number of times that Christmas Eve; this is not necessarily a happy season

 for a lot of people, and the activity in the emergency room reflected that reality.
 Gigi was always